cockroachdb/docs/src/current/cockroachcloud/managed-backups.md

 Cockroach Labs will take a managed backup every 24 hours.
 By default, managed backups will be retained for 30 days in {{ site.data.products.basic }} clusters.

-When you delete a {{ site.data.products.basic }} cluster or the [organization]({% link cockroachcloud/authorization.md %}#overview-of-the-cockroachdb-cloud-authorization-model) is deleted, the cluster's managed backups will follow the default retention period of 30 days.

-When a cluster is deleted, or the customer is no longer in an agreement with Cockroach Labs, managed backups taken on {{ site.data.products.basic }} clusters will be retained for 30 days, after which the backups will be deleted.
-To restore a backup from a deleted cluster, you must contact the [Cockroach Labs Support team]({% link {{site.current_cloud_version}}/support-resources.md %}).
+When a {{ site.data.products.basic }} cluster is deleted, or the customer’s agreement with Cockroach Labs has terminated, managed backups taken on Basic clusters will be retained for 30 days, after which the backups will be deleted.

 Refer to the [Cloud Console](#restore-a-basic-cluster) section for details on viewing and managing the backups.